pmcarlton/termal/roadmap.md

 Normal
 ------

+1. [ ] B0019 On single-sequence alignments, aspect-preserving zooming may crash.
+To
+   reproduce: `termal data/test3.pep` then `Z`.

 1. [ ] On Debian/UTM, I do not seem to get the SHIFT modifer when pressing Shift-Up and Shift-Down (though it works for Shift-Left and Shift-Right).
 Use See src/ui/key_handling.rs:148.